samboy/img9660/README.md

 It is with great sadness that [I need to report that Schilling has passed away](https://minnie.tuhs.org/pipermail/tuhs/2021-October/024523.html).
-I dedicate this repo this his memory.
+I dedicate this repo to his memory.

 I had a positive interaction with him in his final three to four months.
 I was in contact with Mr. Schilling to report a bug (fixed